Article

 St. Louis

-A 1920s-era movie palace designed by William Fox has been a longtime favorite entertainment venue in St. Louis.
+A 1920s-era movie palace designed by William Fox is a longtime favorite entertainment venue in St. Louis.
 The Fabulous Fox Theatre is ornately decorated in the “Siamese Byzantine” style, which borrows from Moorish, Egyptian, Babylonian and Indian themes.
-The building has been carefully renovated and features a lineup of world-class performances, including the U.S. Bank Broadway Series.
+The theater features a lineup of world-class performances, including the U.S. Bank Broadway Series.